-These pair have a full rim frame type made up of strong plastic.
+These pairs have a full rim frame type made up of strong plastic.
 The lenses are non-polarized plastic and measure at 55mm wide.
-Gamma Ray provides these with magnification lens as well.
+Gamma Ray provides these with a magnification lens as well.
 You can choose the magnification factor according to the distance and size of the screen you use.
 The design is FDA and EU approved and is very flexible however, we found the frame size to be somewhat large.
 The top portion of the frame is unnecessarily wide which sometimes causes trouble with headphones, especially wired headphones.

 5. Gamma Ray Blue Light Blocking 0x Magnification